An invariant of link cobordisms from symplectic Khovanov homology: Maps on symplectic Khovanov homology from smooth cobordisms

 \subsection{Stabilisation and destabilisation maps}

 As shown earlier, stabilisation of a bridge diagram yields a new bridge diagram and an isomorphism between the old and new symplectic Khovanov homologies.
-In this section we shall show that this isomorphism can be realised as the composite of a creation map and a single saddle cobordism.
+In this section, we shall show that this isomorphism can be realised as the composite of a creation map and a single saddle cobordism.
 A similar construction will also be made for destabilisation.

 \begin{definition} Let $(P,A,B)$ be any bridge diagram.
 Choose a vertex $v$ and define a new bridge diagram $(P_+,A_+,B_+)$ by adding an unlinked unknot component consisting of a single $\alpha$--~and $\beta$--curve both supported near $v$.
-Let $\delta$ be any curve supported near $v$ and joining $v$ to one of the vertices of the unknot component.
+Let $\delta$ be any curve supported near $v$ and joining $v$ to a vertex of the unknot component.
 Let $(P_{stab},A_{stab},B_{stab})$ be the bridge diagram obtained by performing the saddle cobordism which $\delta$ specifies.
 Figure~\ref{fig:stabmap} illustrates these constructions locally near $v$.

 We define the \emph{stabilisation map} to be the composite of two maps: the creation map

 and the map induced by $\delta$

 We define the \emph{destabilisation map} as a similar composite.
 First one performs an elementary cobordism $\skh (P_{stab},A_{stab},B_{stab})\to\skh (P_+,A_+,B_+)$, then the annihilation map. \end{definition}